Zinc Saves Kids

 BILLION

-The number of people worldwide who are not getting enough zinc through their diet.
+The number of children and women of reproductive age worldwide who are not getting enough zinc through their diet

 THOUSAND